Filter Commentaries

 It was Jan.
 1942, when the baby, Cassius Marcellus Clay, Jr. was.
 Born to a working-class Negro family in Louisville, Kentucky.
 In those days, Kentucky was famous for its distinctive blue grass, its championship horses… Full Transcript

-The US Government’s Conspiracy to Destroy Black Communities
+The U.S. Government’s Conspiracy to Destroy Black Communities

 Ehrlichman: War on Drugs Really War on Blacks and Hippies